vdhamer/SwiftyJSON_demo/README.md

 ## My code changes

-There are minor changes compared to the original source code:
+There are only minor changes compared to the original source code.
+This repo deliberately doesn't want to add functionality because Project 38 is an educational vehicle.
+So here I...
-- I made sure there are no warnings when using the lateset version of Swift/Xcode.
+- ensured there are no warnings when using the lateset version of Swift/Xcode.
-- I did some renaming (Hacking with Swift sometimes uses short names for practical reasons)
+- did some renaming of variables (Hacking with Swift sometimes uses short names for practical reasons)
-- I installed SwiftLint 0.53 (with default settings) and fixed the warnings from SwiftLint
+- installed SwiftLint 0.53 (with default settings) and fixed the warnings from SwiftLint (mainly about line lengths)
-- I installed SwiftJSON as a package rather than copying the Swift source file into the project.
-This keeps the package up to date.
+- installed SwiftJSON as a package rather than copying the Swift source file into the project.
+This updated SwiftyJSON to the latest version and keeps the package up to date.
-- changes to logging to the console and error handling.
-I deliberately used `fatalError()` instead of `print()` here and there, as this is not meant to be prduction code.
-FatalError ensures that that exception, if it would ever occur, gets attention.
+- made changes to logging to the console and error handling.
+I deliberately used `fatalError()` instead of `print()` here and there, as this is not meant to be production code.
+FatalError ensures that such exceptions, if there were to show up, get attention.
 - One of the projects filters (predicates) now finds commits by Doug Gregor instead of Joe Groff.
-Joe Groff nowadays seem to work on other projects/repos.
-So filtering on Doug instead of Joe will usually give non-empty results (the app only loads recent records).
+Joe Groff nowadays appears to work on other projects.
+So filtering on Doug usually gives non-empty results (the app only loads records from the last few days).
 - I added one line of code that allows the code to run on an iPad.
-It sets `ac.popoverPresentationController?.sourceItem` to anchor a popup.
+It sets `ac.popoverPresentationController?.sourceItem` to anchor the Filter menu popup.

 The final code changes from the Hacking with Swift Project 38 are included in a separate repository.
-They consist of two advanced features that Paul Hudson considered "optional":
+They consist of two advanced features that Paul Hudson called "optional".
+So here Paul..
-1. adding **Sections** to the UITableView (grouping commits by the same author).
+1. added **Sections** to the UITableView (grouping commits by the same author).
 This impacts the CoreData and UIKit part of the code.
-2. updating the CoreData > UITableView interface to read records **on demand** (lazy loading) rather than loading all records from CoreData into UIKit up front.
+2. updated the CoreData > UITableView interface to read records **on demand** (lazy loading) rather than loading all records from CoreData into UIKit up front.

-The second modification shouldn't be relevant if you plan to use SwiftUI because the `List` and `ForEach` views together automatically provide _lazy loading_.
+The latter modification shouldn't be relevant if you plan to use SwiftUI/CoreData/SwiftyJSON rather than UIKit/CoreData/SwiftyJSON because SwiftUI's `List` and `ForEach` views together automatically provide _lazy loading_.

 ### Acknowledgments